 Chapter 2: Can consciousness be explained?

-Pat and Rick drank a lot of beer in ‘our bar’.
-They were frustrated from their research in the elusive phenomenon of consciousness.
-Pat said to Rick, "There's an elusive creature in ‘our bar’ that a large expedition of scientists hasn't been able to grasp.
-That shows ‘our bar’ is very special, spooky."
-And Rick replied, "Not sure.
-Tell me, did these scientists drink a few bottles of beer?
-No!
-That's what you're saying, so how did they even start their research without beer?
-No wonder they didn't get it."
+Pat and Rick drank a lot of beer in ‘their bar’.
+They were frustrated by their research into the elusive phenomenon of consciousness.
+Pat said to Rick, “There’s an elusive creature in ‘our bar’ that a large expedition of scientists hasn’t been able to grasp.
+That shows ‘our bar’ is very special, spooky even.”
+And Rick replied, “I’m not sure about that.
+Tell me, did these scientists drink any beer?
+No?
+Is that what you’re saying?
+So how did they even start their research without beer?
+No wonder they didn’t get it.”

-A brief review of the attempts to solve the consciousness-problem
+A brief review of attempts to solve the problem of consciousness

-The review of the relevant fields of research (e.g., psychology, philosophy, neurophysiology, computer science) has given me the impression that, to date, no theory, based on the neurophysiological processes in the brain, has solved successfully the CΨ-problem.
-In the current chapter, Chapter 2, I will focus mainly on the attempt to decipher the puzzle of CΨ: the attempt to develop a neurophysiological theory (TC) that try to explain this puzzle.
-Other attempts, such as the electromagnetic field approach to solving the CΨ-problem, will be discussed later, see especially chapter 6.
+A careful review of the relevant fields of research (e.g., psychology, philosophy, neurophysiology, computer science) has given me the impression that, to date, no theory based on neurophysiological processes in the brain has successfully solved the problem of consciousness.
+In the current chapter, I will focus mainly on one type of attempt that has been made to decipher the puzzle of CΨ, namely the attempt to develop a neurophysiological theory (TC).
+Other attempts to solve the problem, such as the electromagnetic field approach, will be discussed later (see Chapter 6).

-There is no TC similar to scientific theories that explain energy transformations, such as friction and heat, potential and kinetic energy, electricity and magnetism; or theories explaining how substances change, such as water being formed from chemical bond of hydrogen and oxygen, and how electrolysis can break down water into these two gases.
-In order to support this impression, I address the question: is it possible to explain CΨ by using the concepts applied in the natural sciences?
-Further, I will break this general question into three important sub-questions:
+No TC has provided a satisfactory explanation for consciousness in the same way that scientific theories have explained energy transformations (such as friction and heat, potential and kinetic energy, and electricity and magnetism) or changes to substances (such as the formation of water from chemical bonds of hydrogen and oxygen, and the process of electrolysis by which water is split into these two gases).
+Therefore, in what follows, I address the question: Is it possible to explain CΨ using the concepts applied in the natural sciences?
+Furthermore, I will break this general question down into three important sub-questions:

 Can human behavior be explained mechanistically without using the concept of CΨ as an explanatory factor?

-Has TC been developed that explains successfully the relationship between neurophysiological processes in the brain and CΨ?
+Has a TC been developed that successfully explains the relationship between neurophysiological processes in the brain and CΨ?

 Is it possible to reduce mentalistic explanations grounded in the concept of CΨ to mechanistic explanations (such as neurophysiological explanations)?

 An affirmative answer to any one of these three questions would mean that CΨ is not necessary to explain human (or animal) behavior.
-Standard scientific methodologies can be adapted in order to research and explain the various types of psychological behavior.
-A negative answer to all three questions indicates the need for serious discussion and the development of a new explanatory approach that is applicable to the areas of psychological research addressing the CΨ-problem (see chapters 4, 5).
+Standard scientific methodologies can be adapted in research to explain various types of psychological behavior.
+A negative answer to all three questions would indicate the need for the development of a new explanatory approach that applies to psychological research addressing the problem of consciousness (see chapters 4 and 5).

 Can human behavior be explained purely mechanistically?

-Many researchers who adhere to approaches such as behaviorism, cognitive psychology, and cognitive-neurophysiological psychology believe that any behavior can be explained mechanistically, by those models and theories that are accepted in the natural sciences.
-They see no need to invoke the concept of CΨ as an explanatory factor (Rakover 2018).
-I call this approach the “CΨ-unnecessity.”
+Many researchers who adhere to approaches such as behaviorism, cognitive psychology, and cognitive-neurophysiological psychology believe that any behavior can be explained mechanistically using models and theories accepted in the natural sciences.
+They see no need to invoke the concept of CΨ as an explanatory factor (Rakover, 2018).
+I call this approach the “CΨ-nonnecessity.”